-Students who are 21 years of age or whose 21st birthday occurs during the semester in which the students inless to lise in the semester in which the semester is a semicircle semicircle set of the set of the semicircle set of the semi student wishes to live off campus.
+• Students who are 21 years of age or whose 21st birthday occurs during the semester in which the student wishes to live off campus.
 The student's 21st birthday must occur prior to the last day of final exams during the fall semester, and prior to the date of commencement during the spring semester.